-REMINDER TO THE READER: Don't worry so much about how to do pthreads programming; focus on the concepts relevant to our course.
+REMINDER TO THE READER: Don't become overly obsessed with how to do pthreads programming.
+Learn how to write such code, yes, but also focus on the concepts relevant to our course.
 Think especially of the role of interrupts here.
 Threads take turns running, with a turn ending either from a timer interrupt or from a thread voluntarily relinquishing its turn via a system call, in this case read() being called by fscanf().
 In the latter situation, an interrupt from the keyboard will change a thread from Sleep to Run state.